dhh1128/indy-hipe/text/cooperative-disclosure/README.md

 ![bob's routing goals](bobs-policy.png)

+These policies require disclosure, as follows:

+1. To recognize unknown senders, routing agent must see that a message is anon-crypted.
+2. To detect proof requests, routing agent must see the type of inner, forwarded message.
+3. To detect work-related or personal context, routing agent must know the sender.

 The default posture in agent-to-agent communication is maximum privacy, and minimal trust in a routing agent in the cloud that could be hacked or co-opted by a malicious sysadmin.
 If this posture isn't